ARMmbed/mbed-os-example-client/README.md

 ## mbed Build instructions

 ### Building
-There are currently 3 ways to use this example: Non-secure connection, DTLS PSK and DTLS Certificate modes.
-General instructions are same for all modes and the connection mode (step 7.) is split
+You can use this example in any of the following three connection modes:

+1. Non-secure mode
+2. DTLS PSK mode
+3. DTLS Certificate mode

+ The general instructions for all modes are the same.
+The only difference comes in step 7, when selecting the mode.

 #### General
 1. Connect the FRDM-K64F board to the internet using the ethernet cable.
 2. Connect the FRDM-K64F board to the computer with the micro-USB cable.
-Make sure that you are using the micro-USB port labled "OpenSDA".
+Make sure that you are using the micro-USB port labled **OpenSDA**.
 3. Install Yotta.
 See instructions [here](http://docs.yottabuild.org/#installing).
 4. Install the necessary toolchains (`arm-none-eabi-gcc`).
 Refer to the yotta installation instructions (in step 3) to learn how to install the toolchains.
-5. In the command prompt, `cd` **examples** and **lwm2m-client-example**.
+5. In the command prompt, `cd examples` and `lwm2m-client-example`.
 6. Open file `main.cpp`, edit your mbed Device Server's Ipv4 address and port number in place of `coap://<xxx.xxx.xxx.xxx>`.
 For example, if your server's IP address is `192.168.0.1`, you would enter `coap://192.168.0.1`.
-7. Select connection mode from below
+7. Select and configure the appropriate connection mode.
+See instructions below.
 8. Set up the target device, `yotta target frdm-k64f-gcc`.
 9. In the command prompt, type `yotta build`.
 The binary file will be created to `/build/frdm-k64f-gcc/source/` folder.

-NOTE!: If Device server does not respond to "Client hello" in secure connection modes, check your settings and restart Device server and WebUI.
+**NOTE:** If the Device Server does not respond to _Client hello_ in secure connection modes, check your settings and restart the Device Server and the WebUI.

 #### Non-secure
-1. Find CONN_MODE and set its value to M2MSecurity::NoSecurity
+1. Set the `CONN_MODE` value to `M2MSecurity::NoSecurity`.
-2. Find and modify MBED_SERVER_PORT=5683
+2. Set the `MBED_SERVER_PORT` to `5683`.

-#### DTLS PSK (Pre Shared Key)
+#### DTLS PSK
-1. Find CONN_MODE and set its value to M2MSecurity::Psk
+1. Set the `CONN_MODE` value to `M2MSecurity::Psk`.
-2. Find and modify MBED_SERVER_PORT=5684
+2. Set the `MBED_SERVER_PORT` to `5684`.

 #### DTLS Certificate
-1. Find CONN_MODE and set its value to M2MSecurity::Certificate
+1. Set the `CONN_MODE` value to `M2MSecurity::Certificate`.
-2. Find and modify MBED_SERVER_PORT=5684
+2. Set the `MBED_SERVER_PORT` to `5684`.
-3. Close WebUI and Device server and navigate to <Device server>/conf/
+3. Close the WebUI and Device Server and go to `<Device server>/conf/ `.
-4. Edit deviceserver.properties find "coap.dtls.psk" and set it to false
+4. In the `deviceserver.properties` file, set `coap.dtls.psk` to `false`.
-5. restart Device server and WebUI
+5. Restart the Device Server and WebUI.
-6. Navigate to https://localhost:8081/security.html give admin as username and passsword
+6. In the browser, navigate to `https://localhost:8081/security.html` and give **admin** both as the username and the passsword.
-7. Open tab Security and upload source/cert.pem to "Trusted certificates" list
+7. Open the **Security** tab and upload `source/cert.pem` to the **Trusted certificates** list.

 ### Flashing to target device